Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Item Tags.md

 ## Bashing
 This weapon normally does bashing damage when used to deliver a decisive attack. [[Brawl]]: Attacks with this weapon normally use [[Brawl]].
 ## Chopping
 This weapon is capable of making chopping attacks.
 A chopping attack costs one point of [[Defense]] until the attacker’s next turn, as well as one point of [[Initiative]], but raises a withering attack’s raw damage by 3, or allows a decisive attack to treat [[Hardness]] as two points lower than its true value.
-This tag is primarily found on weapons with heavy blades, such as axes and chopping swords.
+This tag is primarily found on weapons with heavy blades, such as axes and [[Chopping Sword|chopping swords]].
 ## Disarming
 This weapon reduces the difficulty and cost of disarm gambits by 1.
 ## Flexible